IBM-Design/design-website/docs/CONTENT.md

 The following options are available

+- `border` _default to false, true sets a left border and aligns svg to bottom, see Design Thinking page for example_
-- `lg` _how many columns the content should span at the large breakpoint
+- `lg` _how many columns the content should span at the large breakpoint_
-- `md` _how many columns the content should span at the large breakpoint
+- `md` _how many columns the content should span at the large breakpoint_
-- `sm` _how many columns the content should span at the large breakpoint
+- `sm` _how many columns the content should span at the large breakpoint_
-- `offset_lg` _how many columns you want to content offset by at the large breakpoint
+- `offset_lg` _how many columns you want to content offset by at the large breakpoint_

 If you only add a value for the large breakpoint then the columnn will default to full width at smaller breakpoints.